billsong0407/Two_Dots/README.md

 gap.
 Throughout this specication document, each dot will be referred as to a colored dot and a cell refers to the space occupied by a dot.
 In addition Row number increases when moving from top to bottom and column number increases when moving from left to right.

+## How to run the game
+First run 'make' in current Two_Dots directly then run 'make demo'

+## Test files
+Run 'make test'